netzmacht/contao-toolkit/README.md

 ####Convert models to options

-One standard task using Contao models is to transform when to options for select lists or checkbox menus.
-Dev-Tools simplifies it for you.
+One standard task using Contao models is to transform when to options for select lists or checkbox menus. toolkit simplifies it for you.

  * Convert collections to options arrays.